Connect with others who understand.

 Brain Injury

 Weight gain is common in people who experience a traumatic brain injury.
-Trauma can cause bleeding, inflammation, and swelling in the brain that damages the hypothalamus.
+Trauma can cause bleeding, inflammation, and swelling in the brain that may damage the hypothalamus.
 Common causes of traumatic brain injury include car accidents, falls, assaults, and sports injuries.

 Genetic Conditions

-Some people are born with a genetic condition that causes hypothalamic dysfunction.
-For example, Prader-Willi syndrome is a rare genetic condition that is present from birth but begins to affect children between the ages of 2 to 6.
-This condition can cause problems with metabolism and developmental delays.
+Some people are born with a genetic condition that causes hypothalamic dysfunction (when the hypothalamus doesn’t work as it should).
+For example, Prader-Willi syndrome is a rare genetic condition that is present from birth but often becomes more noticeable in early childhood, between the ages of 2 and 6.
+This condition can affect metabolism and lead to developmental delays.

 Symptoms of Related Conditions

-Some people may have additional symptoms related to a brain tumor or disruptions in hypothalamic regulation of other body functions, including:
+Some people may have additional symptoms related to the underlying cause (like a brain tumor) or disruptions in hypothalamic regulation of other body functions, including:

 • Trouble sleeping and daytime sleepiness